 - They are afraid of the public backlash they are going to get if they raise a child that is uncomplimentary to their public statue.

-For the reasons mentioned, they try to mold their child into who they want them to be instead letting their child fight to blossom on their own grounds and by their own watering.
+For the reasons mentioned, they try to mold their child into who they want them to be instead of letting their child fight to blossom on their own grounds and by their own watering.

 What some of these parents don’t understand is that when you try too hard to pull somebody to a particular side, the opposite side becomes more fascinating.

 Good parenting practice requires that you let your child go out there and experience the world; let them make their mistakes and learn from them, they will become better people by them.

 Loosen the reins on your child but let them know that you will always be there if they need you.